Battle of Rhode Island: French arrival at Newport

 D'Estaing sailed from his position outside the New York harbor on July 22, when the British judged the tide high enough for the French ships to cross the bar.
 He initially sailed south before turning northeast toward Newport.
-The British fleet in New York consisted of eight ships of the line under the command of Admiral Lord Howe, and they sailed out after him once they discovered that his destination was Newport.
+The British fleet in New York consisted of eight ships of the line under the command of Admiral Howe, and they sailed out after him once they discovered that his destination was Newport.
 D'Estaing arrived off Point Judith on July 29 and immediately met with Generals Greene and Lafayette to develop their plan of attack.
-Sullivan's proposal was that the Americans would cross over to Aquidneck Island's eastern shore from Tiverton, while French troops would use Conanicut Island as a staging ground and would cross from the west, cutting off a detachment of British soldiers at Butts Hill on the northern part of the island.
+Sullivan's proposal was that the Americans would cross over to Aquidneck Island's eastern shore from Tiverton, while French troops would use Conanicut Island as a staging ground and cross from the west, cutting off a detachment of British soldiers at Butts Hill on the northern part of the island.
 The next day, d'Estaing sent frigates into the Sakonnet River (the channel to the east of Aquidneck) and into the main channel leading to Newport.

 As allied intentions became clear, General Pigot decided to deploy his forces in a defensive posture, withdrawing troops from Conanicut Island and from Butts Hill.
 He also decided to move nearly all livestock into the city, ordered the leveling of orchards to provide a clear line of fire, and destroyed carriages and wagons.
 The arriving French ships drove several of his supporting ships aground, which were burned to prevent their capture.
-As the French worked their way up the channel toward Newport, Pigot ordered the remaining ships scuttled to hamper French access to Newport's harbor.
+As the French worked their way up the channel toward Newport, Pigot ordered the remaining ships to be scuttled to hamper French access to Newport's harbor.
 On August 8, d'Estaing moved the bulk of his fleet into Newport Harbor.

-On August 9, d'Estaing began disembarking some of his 4,000 troops onto nearby Conanicut Island.
+On August 9, d'Estaing began disembarking some of his 4,000 troops onto Conanicut Island.
 The same day, General Sullivan learned that Pigot had abandoned Butts Hill.
 Contrary to the agreement with d'Estaing, Sullivan crossed troops over to seize that high ground, concerned that the British might reoccupy it in strength.
 D'Estaing later approved of the action, but his initial reaction and that of some of his officers was disapproval.
 John Laurens wrote that the action "gave much umbrage to the French officers".